 Q15 and 16: Add PEND Status and align with reason Codes from CA

-The TF agrees to copy the list of codes from seev.034 (CA Instruction Status), then delete those that are clearly applicable and add any meeting-related codes that may be needed like those CH suggested.
+The TF agrees to copy the list of codes from seev.034 (CA Instruction Status), then delete those that are not clearly applicable and add any meeting-related codes that may be needed like those CH suggested.

 Q17.
 Confirmation of the recording and counting of votes